btarg/requiem-vault/GM/First Session/First session start.md

 ### Actions for the players:

 >[!question]- **Investigate candles**
 >The library's candles have somewhat recently been re-lit, presumably by intrepid urban explorers who have no regard for their own safety.
+>**Roll a perception check against DC 8.**
+>>[!success]- Perception success
-The drifting breaths of the hyperactive creatures flying above you have not managed to extinguish a single flame; most of the candles have burned near to their wicks.
+>>The drifting breaths of the hyperactive creatures flying above you have not managed to extinguish a single flame; most of the candles have burned near to their wicks.
+They appear to be *avoiding* the candles.

 >[!question]- **Look at the books**
 >Strewn across the tables in front of you are several open books.
 They seem to be emanating a pale mist which sparkles with the same vivid blue colour as the wisps.